jbenoist/lockfree-queue/README.md

 `element_t` is the double-word aligned structure that will hold the address of elements enqueued and a count of updates to the slots.
-`queue_t` contains the queue metadata with the capacity in depth, boundary information in rear and front, and e is the contiguous storage for up to depth elements.
+`lfq_t` contains the queue metadata with the capacity in depth, boundary information in rear and front, and e is the contiguous storage for up to depth elements.